 Since commencing operation in February 2017, MCERA has rapidly established itself as an important conduit between leading education research and Australia's mainstream media, facilitating evidenced-informed stories across all states, and across print, broadcast, and online outlets.

-We have assisted journalists with evidence-based reporting at such outlets as The Australian, The Sydney Morning Herald, The Age, The Adelaide Advertiser, The Courier Mail, The Australian Financial Review, ABC Radio National, Triple J, Channel 9, Seven New, ABC News, and numerous others.
+We have assisted journalists with research-informed reporting at such outlets as The Australian, The Sydney Morning Herald, The Age, The Adelaide Advertiser, The Courier Mail, The Australian Financial Review, ABC Radio National, Triple J, Channel 9, Seven News, ABC News, and numerous others.

-The total reach* of reporting in which researchers collaborating with us featured in 2017 measured close to 10 million.
-This figure does not include much of our regional coverage, and likely does not account for our full reach online.
+In our first 22 months of operation, we facilitated researcher input into coverage with a reach* of over 22 million.
+This figure does not include all of our regional coverage, and likely does not account for our full reach online.

-By making the best evidence in education more accessible to millions of Australians, we empower the public to make more informed judgements on education issues.
+By making the best research in education more accessible to millions of Australians, we empower the public to make more informed judgements on education issues.

 Kids' financial literacy